 Heart in His Mouth, in its Italian version, received its world première on Friday, 8 September 1967, at the Venice Film Festival.

-How the movie was received, I dont know.
+How the movie was received, I don’t know.
 I have found only two contemporary reviews.
 The American one was hardly flattering:

 There was also a

 And that pretty much seemed to be the end of that.
-Because Im not in Europe, I cant go through the newspapers of 1967 and 1968, but even if I were to, I doubt Id find much of interest.
+Because I’m not in Europe, I can’t go through the newspapers of 1967 and 1968, but even if I were to, I doubt I’d find much of interest.
 Since the movie was a French coproduction, it was released in a French dub under a different title, En cinquième vitesse (In Fifth Speed).
 It was fascinating.
 Years ago I purchased a really lousy VHS from Video Search of Miami, which was a copy of a copy of a copy of a copy of a copy... of a censored telecast.
 (Video Search of Miami no longer sells that particular edition of the movie.)
 First of all, the opening credits were completely redone, and were completely better than the Italian originals.
-The credits slid and scrolled and flashed and blinked in the most unexpected ways.
-This was one of those rare times when reading credits was actually fun.
-More interestingly, in the French dub, when the Brits were talking among themselves, they usually spoke English (no subtitles).
-But when the Brits found they had to converse with Bernard (Trintignant), they spoke with English-accented French, the sort of French they were probably required to learn in school.
+It is probably the only time a producer’s or distributor’s alteration of Tinto’s original was an improvement.
+More interestingly, in the French dub, when the Brits were talking among themselves, they usually spoke English (no subtitles), but when the Brits found they had to converse with Bernard (Trintignant), they spoke with English-accented French, the sort of French they were probably required to learn in school.
 My VHS copy is so poor that I sometimes cannot lip-read the actors, but it would not surprise me at all if they were actually speaking French some of the time.
-Again, Im certain absolutely certain that Tinto had nothing whatsoever to do with this French dub, which in many ways is better than the Italian dub.
-Why am I certain he had nothing to do with it?
-Because there is one horrible, horrible mistake.
-Whoever wrote the script for the French dub either couldnt make out or couldnt understand What me worry? and changed it.
-What a mess!
+Here is the opening five and a half minutes: